-A process flowchart is a simple process map that provides a visual representation of the sequence of activities along with their points of decision.
-These flowcharts provide the basic details of the process, which can later be augmented by adding the roles of different staff.
+A process flowchart is a simple process map that visually represents the sequence of activities along with their points of decision.
+These flowcharts provide the basic details of the process, which can later be augmented by adding different staff roles.

 Value Stream Mapping for Defining a Process

-Value stream mapping provides a visual representation of the flow of materials and information throughout the organization.
-It visually shows the important parameters like cycle time, lead time, inventory or waiting time, % complete and accurate, and the number of operators.
+Value stream mapping visually represents the flow of materials and information throughout the organization.
+It visually shows the important parameters like cycle time, lead time, inventory or waiting time, % complete and accuracy, and the number of operators.
 Three important steps of VSM:

 - Create as-is current state process of how an organization delivers products and services to the customers